JRamirez-F/LGI1/README.md

 <a href="https://pubmed.ncbi.nlm.nih.gov/17317746/">Metz et al., 2007</a>;
 <a href="https://pubmed.ncbi.nlm.nih.gov/12459292/">Lazarewicz et al., 2002</a>;
 <a href="https://pubmed.ncbi.nlm.nih.gov/31015414/">Raus-Balind et al., 2019</a>
 ).
 Thus, LGI1 deficiency likely combines a lowered firing threshold (from AIS Kv1 loss) with enhanced dendritic excitability (via somatodendritic Kv1 and Ca²⁺ channel remodeling).
-This dual mechanism may promote the synchronous CA3 bursting that resembles interictal spikes [Traub & Wong, 1982; Xu & Clancy, 2008; Ren et al., 2021].
+This dual mechanism may promote the synchronous CA3 bursting that resembles interictal spikes (
+  <a href="https://pubmed.ncbi.nlm.nih.gov/7079735/">Traub & Wong, 1982</a>;
+  <a href="https://pubmed.ncbi.nlm.nih.gov/18446231/">Xu & Clancy, 2008</a>;
+  <a href="https://pubmed.ncbi.nlm.nih.gov/34326143/">Ren et al., 2021</a>;
+).
 The high degree of recurrent connectivity in CA3 networks [Mitra et al., 2012], combined with the high sensitivity of CA3-driven interictal activity to low concentrations of 4-AP [Avoli & de Curtis, 2011], further supports this mechanistic framework.
 </p>

 <br>